Dear friends,

-Arrive early for best selection – we expect things to go quickly!
+Arrive early for best selection - we expect things to go quickly!!!
 Everything will be priced to sell.
+See available items in the photo link.
+Hope to see you there!

 Plant Exchanges are a WONDERFUL way to build community and teams!!!